This Cinnamon Roll Mug Cake is a delicious keto version of your favorite breakfast roll, packed with cinnamon, drizzled with cream cheese glaze.

 - 1 tsp butter melted

 - Spray or rub the inside of a microwave-safe mug with cooking oil.
-Add the almond flour and baking powder to the mug.

 - Combine the granulated sweetener and cinnamon in a bowl.
 Sprinkle over the top of the batter in the mug.
 Use a knife or chopstick to swirl the topping into the batter, without stirring it up.